Labour’s four-day week explained: How it will work and who can do it

 Editor

-This would come in the form of “compressed hours,” where an employee is allowed to work their regular hours over four days instead of five, reports The Telegraph.
+This would come in the form of “compressed hours” where an employee is allowed to work their regular hours over four days instead of five, according to reports.

 Angela Rayner is understood to be spearheading Labour’s plan for workers, consulting with trade unions and businesses ahead of new legislation expected in the autumn.